openforis/accuracy-assessment/aa_analysis/doc.rst

 Select the **Inputs** page on the left side of the screen.
 You will see two data requirements under the **Select input files** section.

--   **Reference Data**:  This refers to the table that you classified and exported in the previous section.
-It will contain a column that identifies the map output class for each point, as well as a column for the value from the image interpreter (validation classification).
+-   **Reference data**:  This refers to the table that you classified and exported in the previous section.
+It will contain a column that identifies the map output class for each point, as well as a column for the value from the image interpreter (i.e. validation classification).

     -   For projects completed in Collect Earth Online (CEO): Select the **Reference data** button and navigate to the .csv file you downloaded from CEO and uploaded to SEPAL.
     -   For projects completed in the CEO-SEPAL bridge:
         -   Check that you are logged out of the CEO website.
-        -   Paste the URL from your CEO-SEPAL bridge project into the field marked **CEO url**.
-You can also select the **Paste CEO url from clipboard** button.
+        -   Paste the URL from your CEO-SEPAL bridge project into the field marked **CEO url**, or simply select the **Paste CEO url from clipboard** button.
-        -   Click :code:`Import CEO project`.
-This will populate the input file for the Reference data as well as the column names.
+        -   Select :code:`Import CEO project`, which will populate the input file for the **Reference data** as well as the column names.

--   **Area data**:  this is a CSV that was automatically created during the Stratified Area Estimator - Design workflow.
+-   **Area data**:  This is a .csv file that was automatically created during the Stratified Area Estimator – Design workflow.
 It contains area values for each mapped land cover class.

-    -   Click the **Area data** button.
+    -   Select the **Area data** button.
     -   Open the folder starting with :code:`sae_design_`.
-As a reminder, if you exported your classification to the SEPAL workspace, the file will be in your SEPAL Downloads folder.
+As a reminder, if you exported your classification to the SEPAL workspace, the file will be in your SEPAL **Downloads** folder.
 Within this folder, select **area_rast.csv** (see image below).

 .. figure:: https://raw.githubusercontent.com/openforis/accuracy-assessment/master/aa_analysis/img/add_classification.png
    :alt: Adding the classification